superluminar-io/terraform-workshop/3-composition/README.md

   rm -rf .terraform builds
   ```

 That might be very overwhelming and understanding the big picture at this point is not easy.
-Before we get into the details, let's quickly add the Terraform stack for a staging environment.
+Before we get into the details, let’s quickly add the Terraform stack for a staging environment.

 ## Staging Environment